eusoubrasileiro/ipp-sermons/challenges/README.md

 Despite whisperX (Nyralei fork) having less 'sentences' we will stick with that.
-The reason is that it performs many clean-ups has many advanced features for high quality transcription, including also  forced alignment.
+The reason is that it performs many clean-ups and has many advanced features for high quality transcription, including also  forced alignment.
 Forced Alignment refers to the process by which orthographic transcriptions are aligned to audio recordings to automatically generate phone level segmentation.
 That guarantees a better quality by somehow removing words not having a phonetic 'match'.
-We also get probability of word-sound match maybe useful afterwards.This post here also votes in favor of whisperx https://amgadhasan.substack.com/p/sota-asr-tooling-long-form-transcription.
+We also get probability of word-sound match (maybe useful afterwards).This post here also votes in favor of whisperx https://amgadhasan.substack.com/p/sota-asr-tooling-long-form-transcription.

 - Notes because whisperx is somewhat dead